q2-opt/q2-opt.github.io/draft.md

 <center>
 Figure 7b.
 Sim success rate from an offline dataset produced by a scripted exploration policy.
-The models achieve a higher success rate than on the replay buffer dataset..
+The models achieve a higher success rate than on the replay buffer dataset.
 </center>
 </figcaption>
 </div>